cvaughan12/cpvaughan7/bibliography.md

 title: 'Bibliography'
 permalink: /bibliography/
 ---
+The following is a list of sources used in this project:

 Chozick, Matthew Richard.
 2008.
 “De-Exoticizing Haruki Murakami’s Reception.”
 In Comparative Literature Studies 45, no. 1: 62. http://www.jstor.org/stable/25659633.
 Github.
 2014.
 Atom.
 V. 1.63.1.
 Github.